Key takeaways:

 Reliance on published rankings

-Our test included questions like “Where can I find a good heart doctor?”
-Not specifying a search location, we expected Google and ChatGPT to return results related to top-rated health systems.
-ChatGPT took a national perspective, while Google generally served up local health systems.
+Our test included questions like “Where can I find a good heart doctor?” but it didn’t always specify a search location.
+ChatGPT took a national perspective in those instances while Google generally served up local health systems.

 Correlation with page one SERPs

 • Google presented organic links to specific content pages it deemed as the most relevant content related to the keywords.
-AI Overviews (AIOs) appeared often.
-They attempted to answer our questions directly within a limited word count.
+AI Overviews (AIOs) appeared often, and more often for our testers in metropolitan areas.
+The AIOs attempted to answer our questions directly within a limited word count.
 They also tried to predict our next step, suggesting follow-up links.

 • ChatGPT most often linked to service line or home landing pages, not specific content pages.
 These child pages didn’t necessarily rank high in Google SERPs.
 ChatGPT’s responses were succinct, though generally longer than Google’s AIOs, and sometimes offered recommendations and next steps.